Medical Records Scanning

 Risk of data breaches/loss

-These breaches cost patients their privacy and cost healthcare companies their reputations.
+These breaches cost patients their privacy and healthcare companies their reputations.
 Containing the breaches is also extremely expensive.
 The U.S. Center for Internet Security reports that the average healthcare company pays $158 per patient per breach, amounting to millions of dollars for large-scale data breaches.

 Impact on patient health